 3. It’s perfect for cheese lovers <3

-A highlight of my Yorkshire Dales tour is the visit at Wensleydale Creamery Visitor Centre.
+A highlight of my Yorkshire Dales tour is the visit to Wensleydale Creamery Visitor Centre.
 As a cheese-lover, I was over the moon to get to taste more than 20 different types of cheese produced right there in Wensleydale.
 I’d wanted to buy them all and ended up buying the Blueberry and Pineapple cheese after thinking so hard as to which ones to pick.
-A good news was our tour’s van also had a fridge to store the cheese we had bought!
+The good news was our tour van also had a fridge to store the cheese we’d bought!

 4. Castles and abbeys here are no less stunning

 In addition to its gorgeous natural landscape, the Yorkshire Dales are also home to well-preserved medieval castles and abbeys.

 During our Yorkshire Dales tour, we visited the magnificent Bolton Castle where Mary Queen of Scots was once imprisoned for a month.
 The castle features a pretty garden of flowers and herbs and a dazzling maze.
 There are also lots of exciting activities here, such as archery demonstration, birds of prey display, and wild boar feeding.

 (Note: These activities are organised at certain times during the day.
 Check out their website for a full timetable of activities!)

 5. Filming locations for movie enthusiasts